erasmus-chatlearn/pmtutor-content-management/README.md

 ```
 CLOUDANT_URL="<You can find it from the Cloudant service instance > Service credential>"
 CLOUDANT_APIKEY="<You can find it from the Cloudant service instance > Service credential>"
-DATABASE_NAME="<The name of an existing topic database>"
+DATABASE_NAME="<The name of an existing target database, remember to check it before uploading your content!>"
 ```

 ### Creating a cloudant database for uploading the configurations of learning topics, case studies, and self-assessment surveys
-If you do not have any topic databases or want to create a new one, use this script.
+If you do not have any topic databases or want to create a new one (e.g., for testing purpose), use this script.
 ```
 # Replace "new-database-name" with your intended name
 python src\create_learning_content_database.py "new-database-name"